matiasraisanen/food-fight/README.md

 I took the liberty of only using English in the project, as I felt it to be more fitting as a human interface language than Finnish.

 ## Introduction
-The objective of this project is to take part in Solidabis CodeChallenge 2022.
+The objective of this project is to take part in Solidabis code challenge 2022.

 In it, the developer must create a fullstack application, in which a user can select two foodstuffs to "fight" each other.